 Due to the complex nature of migraines, constitutional treatment with a homeopath is recommended.

-Below are some remedies that may be considered for emergency use during an acute episode where symptoms fit.
+While there are hundreds of possible remedies we can use to help migraines, below are five remedies that I may consider for emergency use during an acute episode where symptoms fit.

 Belladonna: This is often indicated for migraines that are throbbing or bursting with great sensitivity to light, noise, touch or the least jarring.
 The person feels better in a dark room but they may struggle with lying down and need to sit up.
 Pains start very suddenly, the face is red and hot and hard pressure or tightly binding the head offers some relief from this violent headache.